Nearly 100 killed, 19 missing in central Mali village massacre

 But the accord failed to stop jihadist violence, which then shifted to central Mali, inflaming ancient inter-ethnic hostility.

-Koufa in March 2017 joined the newly-formed Group to Support Islam and Muslims (GSIM), the leading jihadist alliance in the Sahel region, with links to Al-Qaeda.
+Koufa in March 2017 joined the newly-formed Group to Support Islam and Muslims (GSIM), the leading militant alliance in the Sahel region, with links to Al-Qaeda.
 Its leader is Iyad Ag Ghaly.